Fact-checked

 • headache;

-• reticulocytosis (an increase in the number of reticulocytes in the peripheral blood);
+• reticulocytosis (increased number of reticulocytes in the peripheral blood);

-• priapism (pathologically arising (painful) erection of the penis).
+• priapism (pathologically occurring (painful) erection of the penis).

-If any adverse reactions occur as a result of taking peripheral Kabivena, the dosage of the medicine changes or alternative therapy is selected.
-Everything depends on the specific situation and the correctness of the drug administration.
-In any case, infusions of Kabiven peripheral are carried out in a medical facility under the strict supervision of medical staff.
+If any adverse reactions occur as a result of taking Kabiven Peripheral, the dosage of the drug is changed or alternative therapy is selected.
+Everything depends on the specific situation and the correct administration of the drug.
+In any case, infusions of Kabiven Peripheral are carried out in a medical institution under the strict supervision of medical personnel.

 Overdose

-The peripheral kabiven must be administered to the patient taking into account the general picture of the disease and the condition of the patient, since various complications are possible due to an overdose.
+Kabiven peripheral must be administered to the patient taking into account the overall picture of the disease and the patient's condition, since various complications are possible due to an overdose.

-Overdose can cause so-called.
-"Fatty overload syndrome," which consists in a violation of the body's ability to excrete fats.
-Such a syndrome can be either the result of an overdose by the drug or the result of a violation of the infusion rate in cases where the patient has a sudden change in the clinical state, which leads to acute hepatic or renal failure.
-Treatment of such conditions consists in stopping the introduction of lipids.
+Overdose may cause the so-called "fat overload syndrome", which is a disorder of the body's ability to eliminate fats.
+This syndrome may result from either an overdose of the drug or from a violation of the infusion rate in cases where the patient's clinical condition changes abruptly, leading to acute liver or kidney failure.
+Treatment of such conditions involves stopping the administration of lipids.

 The main signs of fat overload syndrome: